As schools decide to reopen or go virtual, Europe’s short-term closures suggest long-term costs

-The experience in Europe is especially relevant, since schools here were shut for far shorter periods than in the United States in 2020 and 2021.
-That was supposed to help students like Kalvin Legrand, who attends a high school in Quaregnon, a working class town an hour outside of Brussels.
-But Legrand is faltering, and evidence is starting to emerge that European students experienced significant academic setbacks, even though they attended school in-person through most of the pandemic.
+The experience in Europe is especially relevant, since schools here were shut for far shorter periods in 2020 and 2021 than those in the United States.
+That was supposed to help students like Kalvin Legrand, who attends high school in Quaregnon, a working-class town an hour outside Brussels.
+But Legrand is faltering in his studies, and evidence is emerging that European students experienced significant academic setbacks, even though they attended school in-person through most of the pandemic.

 Test scores dropped.
 Attendance waned.
-And teachers worried their students were unprepared for the next school year.
+And teachers worried that their students were unprepared for the next school year.

-“There will be long term effects for the children,” Delphine Chabert, a Belgian lawmaker who sits on the French-speaking parliament’s education committee, said of the academic losses during the pandemic.
+“There will be long-term effects for the children,” Delphine Chabert, a Belgian lawmaker who sits on the French-speaking Parliament’s education committee, said of the academic losses during the pandemic.

-Researchers say that governments and school administrators should weigh those effects as they consider what to do now.
+Researchers say governments and school administrators should weigh those effects as they consider what to do now.

 Many schools in Europe started their December breaks early, as officials watched coronavirus case numbers rise, especially among young people.
-As they look ahead to the new year, they are worried not only about in-school transmission of a highly infectious variant, but about having enough healthy teachers to teach.
+As they look ahead to the new year, they are worried not only about in-school transmission of a highly infectious variant but about having enough teachers who are healthy.

 The Netherlands, currently under a strict lockdown, has warned that schools may not open in-person as planned on Jan.
-10. The British education secretary, anticipating massive staff shortages in January, put out a call for former teachers to come back to the classroom, while the health secretary refused to rule out closing schools.
+10. The British education secretary, anticipating large staff shortages in January, put out a call for former teachers to return to the classroom, while the health secretary refused to rule out closing schools.

 Countries in Europe have tended to take a last-resort approach to school closures throughout the pandemic.
 Whereas U.S. states lifted lockdown restrictions months before letting students back into classrooms, most European countries did the reverse — resuming in-person schooling for many students as early as spring 2020, while relying on restrictions in other aspects of public life to keep the virus in check.

-While significant learning loss and social-emotional setbacks could be expected in the United States, where some students were home for more than a year, what is emerging from Europe is in some ways more surprising.
+While significant learning loss and social-emotional setbacks could be expected in the United States, where some students were home for more than a year, what is emerging in Europe is in some ways more surprising.
 Early studies suggest that even relatively short classroom closures were detrimental.

 It’s still too early to assess the full extent of learning loss over the past two years.
 In Europe, as in the United States, many countries canceled their standardized tests during the pandemic.